Skip to Content

 For a Pyrador, reward-based training will be effective due to two key reasons:

-• It will inherit a bit of the Lab’s eager-to-please disposition and love for food, which means you can use that to convince your Pyrador to heed commands.
+• It will inherit a bit of the Lab’s eager-to-please disposition and love for food, which you can use to convince your Pyrador to heed commands.

 Of course, you’ll need to study your Pyrador to discover what they consider a reward and use it for training.